FlAmmmmING/FlAmmmmING.github.io/src/README.md

 projects:
   - icon: laptop
     name: intufosun
-    desc: This is the first company where I intern.
+    desc: This is the first company where I have interned.
     link: https://www.intufosun.com/

   - icon: school